Scalable bayesian shadow tomography for quantum property estimation with set transformers: Methods

 \subsection{PI network and residual learning}

 Our approach is to train a neural network to estimate

 the Bayesian posterior expectation of $f(\rho)$ using the measurement outcomes as input.
 Instead of directly predicting $f(\rho)$, we find it advantageous to leverage any existing estimator $g$ (such as the classical shadows estimator) and train the network to predict the residual error relative to this estimator.
 In other words, the network learns to predict the difference between the current estimator's output $\hat{f}(\rho)$ and the true value $f(\rho)$.
-By correcting this difference, the network effectively learns to output a refined estimate closer to the Bayesian ideal.
+By correcting this difference, the network effectively learns to output a refined estimate closer to the ideal Bayesian value.
 That is, we train the model to predict the expected estimation error conditioned on all $N$ measurement results.

 Even if each measurement choice can depend on all previous outcomes, the final posterior depends only on the multiset of observed values.
-Formally, \begin{observation} For any (possibly adaptive) measurement protocol in which the choice of the \(k\)-th measurement may depend (possibly at random) only on the previous outcomes \(\left(\mathbf{v}^{(1)}, \dots , \mathbf{v}^{(k-1)}\right)\), (\ref{equation:posterior_sequence}) is invariant under permutations of the measurement data \( \left( \mathbf{v}^{(1)}, \dots , \mathbf{v}^{(N)} \right) \). \end{observation} \begin{proof} See Appendix~\ref{sec:permutation_invariance_proof}. \end{proof} We can therefore express the conditional expectation in terms of the multiset of outcomes, $\left\{\mathbf{v}^{(k)}\right\}_{k=1}^N$:
+Formally, we have the following observation. \begin{observation} For any (possibly adaptive) measurement protocol in which the choice of the \(k\)-th measurement may depend (possibly at random) only on the previous outcomes \(\left(\mathbf{v}^{(1)}, \dots , \mathbf{v}^{(k-1)}\right)\), (\ref{equation:posterior_sequence}) is invariant under permutations of the measurement data \( \left( \mathbf{v}^{(1)}, \dots , \mathbf{v}^{(N)} \right) \). \end{observation} \begin{proof} See Appendix~\ref{sec:permutation_invariance_proof}. \end{proof} We can therefore express the conditional expectation in terms of the multiset of outcomes, $\left\{\mathbf{v}^{(k)}\right\}_{k=1}^N$:

 Our model is specifically designed to capture this permutation invariance.
 We employ the set transformer architecture \citep{lee2019set}, a neural network tailored for set-input problems, to process the collection of measurement outcome features.
 The set transformer uses a self-attention mechanism to produce a PI representation of the input set.
 They have been shown to be universal approximators for PI functions on sets.
 Following its original implementation, the network processes the input